zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 ## Update Log

 [2020-07-23] supports efficientdet-d7x, mAP 53.9, using efficientnet-b7 as its backbone and an extra deeper pyramid level of BiFPN.
+For the sake of simplicity, let's call it efficientdet-d8.

 [2020-07-15] update efficientdet-d7 weights, mAP 52.7